North (1994 film): Siskel & Ebert's reviews

 "I hated this movie.
 Hated hated hated hated hated this movie.
 Hated it.
 Hated every simpering stupid vacant audience-insulting moment of it.
 Hated the sensibility that thought anyone would like it.
 Hated the implied insult to the audience by its belief that anyone would be entertained by it."

 — Roger Ebert's review of North.

 Film critic Roger Ebert of The Chicago Sun-Times seemed especially baffled by North, describing Reiner as "a gifted filmmaker" and Wood as "a talented young actor", but deeming North "one of the worst movies ever made."
 Ebert stressed that he "hated this movie" and also suggested the film was so poorly written that even the best child actor would look bad in it, and viewed it as "some sort of lapse" on Reiner's part.
 Ebert awarded North a rare zero-star rating.

-Comedian Richard Belzer, who appeared in North, goaded Reiner into reading aloud some of the review at Reiner's roast; Reiner jokingly insisted that "if you read between the lines, [the review] isn't really that bad."
 An abridged version of the remark quoted above became the title of a 2000 book by Ebert, I Hated, Hated, Hated This Movie, a compilation of reviews of films most disliked by Ebert.

+Comedian Richard Belzer, who appeared in North, goaded Reiner into reading part of the review aloud at Reiner's roast; after doing so, Reiner joked, "If you read between the lines, it's not that bad."

 Writer Alan Zweibel acknowledged that the film had "a veritable avalanche" of negative reviews.
 He said Ebert's review was "embarrassing" and "hurtful", writing that it was often quoted to him, his wife, and his son (who had inspired the book North).
 Zweibel described Ebert as "a terrific writer, so maybe that was also part of the reason why it bothered me so much."
 In an encounter with Ebert years later, Zweibel jokingly said "And I just have to tell you, Roger, that that sweater you're wearing?
 I hate, hate, hate, hate, hate that sweater."
 He also keeps a clipping of it in his wallet, which he reads at public events.